apache/systemds/jmlc.md

 method with a value of `true`.
 JMLC can also be configured to gather statistics on the memory used by matrices and frames in the DML script.
 To enable collection of memory statistics, call Connection's `gatherMemStats()` method with a value of `true`.
 When finegrained statistics are enabled in `SystemML.conf`, JMLC will also report the variables in the DML script which used the most memory.
-By default, the memory use reported will be an overestimte of the actual memory required to run the program.
-When finegrained statistics are enabled, JMLC will gather more accurate statistics by keeping track of garbage collection events and reducing the memory estimate accordingly.
-The most accurate way to determine the memory required by a script is to run the script in a single thread and enable finegrained statistics.

 An example showing how to enable statistics in JMLC is presented in the section below.

 ---